KZNSA Gallery presents ‘ 2023 KZNSA ANNUAL MEMBERS’ AWARD’

 Post-nationalism and globalization

 The rhetoric of globalization tells us that we have moved beyond the trappings of national borders and their associated constructions of identity, yet we find that this is the case only for those who find themselves on the privileged side of the dividing line.
-Artists can consider what the ideal of the post-national country or citizen means within the context of the Global South.
+Artists could consider what the ideal of the post-national country or citizen means within the context of the Global South.

 Social media, mediation, and the act of posting